pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Boundary_Conditions.md

 ---

 For the groundwater flow model, boundary conditions and source terms must be specified.
-In this example, the boundary conditions are completely defined using a python script.
+In this example, the boundary conditions are defined using a python script.
 Basically, there are other ways to define boundary conditions.
-For information that goes beyond the examples presented, the OGS community provides <a href="https://www.opengeosys.org/" target="_blank">detailed documentation</a>.
+For information that goes beyond the examples presented, the OGS community provides a <a href="https://www.opengeosys.org/" target="_blank">detailed documentation</a>.

-In this example, boundary conditions are specified along the yz boundaries of the domain.
+In this example, boundary conditions are specified along the y-z boundaries of the domain.
 In addition - depending on the tide - a seawater connection is created on the surface for a limited period of time.
 The script used in this example starts with package imports as usual.
 We need the packages *OpenGeoSys, vtk, numpy, math* and *os*.